duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 http://localhost/yt-play/?type=stream&src=1
 ```

-Save your M3U playlists in the RADIO folder
+Save your YouTube M3U playlists in the RADIO folder under _YouTube

 ## Get info about a video (?type=info)